grafana/plugin-tools/docusaurus/docs/create-a-plugin/develop-a-plugin/build-a-panel-plugin.md

 ## Introduction

-Panels are one of the fundamental building blocks of Grafana, which allow you to visualize data in different ways.
-Grafana has several types of panels already built-in, and many more available in the [Plugin Catalog](https://grafana.com/grafana/plugins/).
+Panels allow you to visualize data in different ways; they are one of the fundamental building blocks of Grafana.
+Grafana has several types of panels already built-in, and many more available in the [Grafana plugin Catalog](https://grafana.com/grafana/plugins/).

 To add support for other visualizations, you can create your own panel plugin.
-Panels are [ReactJS components](https://reactjs.org/docs/components-and-props.html and can be scaffolded with the `create-plugin` tool.
+Panels are [ReactJS components](https://reactjs.org/docs/components-and-props.html) and can be scaffolded with the `create-plugin` tool.

 For more information about panels, refer to the documentation on [Panels](https://grafana.com/docs/grafana/latest/panels/).

 ### Prerequisites

-- Grafana >=9.0
+- Grafana v9.0 or later
 - [LTS](https://nodejs.dev/en/about/releases/) version of Node.js

 ## Create a new plugin